anthonybudd/REST-API-Dev-Course/Course/Migrations.md

 ```
 <small>src/database/migrations/20211224124959-create-Users.js</small>

-Execuite the migrations using the command `npm run db:migrate`.
+Execute the migrations using the command `npm run db:migrate`.
 This will create a table that looks like this.

 | id | email | password | name | createdAt | updatedAt |
 | ------ | - | - | - | - | - |